 - ¼ cup mayonnaise (Hellman's or Duke's brand mayonnaise)

-- 2 tsp mustard (if using Classic Yellow mustard, use more if using a Dijon variety)
+- 2 teaspoon mustard (if using Classic Yellow mustard, use more if using a Dijon variety)

-- 1 Tbsp green onions (finely chopped, optional)
+- 1 tablespoon green onions (finely chopped, optional)

 - Chop peeled eggs in a medium sized mixing bowl.
 Add mayonnaise and mustard, then season with salt and pepper.
 Adjust seasoning to taste, if needed.